gemeenteshertogenbosch/verzoekregistratiecomponent/SECURITY.md

 For the first two parts there is very little to worry about, symphony has an excellent safety reputation.

-What you sould however definitly do...
+What you should however definitely do is the following...

 ## Containers